Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Mock data

-The final step of generating galaxy catalogue is to determine which galaxies can be observed by CSST.
+The final step in generating a galaxy catalog is to determine which galaxies can be observed by CSST.
 We assign luminosity to galaxies using the relation between host halo mass and galaxy luminosity, which is given by \citep{mass_luminosity_relation}